PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 test will fail.
 This way, developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.

-## How to test a collection of Refaster templates
+## How to test a collection of Refaster rules

 In a nutshell, to test a Refaster template collection using the `RefasterTemplateCollection` class, one should create suitably named input and output source code files.
-The collection's Refaster templates are applied to the input file, and the generated patches must exactly produce the contents of the associated output file.
+The collection's Refaster rules are applied to the input file, and the generated patches must exactly produce the contents of the associated output file.

-To test Refaster templates, one can create a (parameterized) test for every class that contains Refaster templates and invoke `RefasterTemplateCollection#validate`.
+To test Refaster rules, one can create a (parameterized) test for every class that contains Refaster rules and invoke `RefasterTemplateCollection#validate`.
 This test utility applies the Refaster templates in the collection to a provided input file, and expects the result to exactly match the contents of a provided output file.